tranquilit/WAPT-Documentation/source/wapt-usage/command-line-interface/command-line-interface-special-usage.rst

 wapt-get show
 +++++++++++++

-The :code:`wapt-get show <package name>`  command displays informations stored in the :file:`Packages` index file.
+The :command:`wapt-get show <package name>` command displays informations stored in the :file:`Packages` index file.

 If several versions of a package are available on the repository, every version of the package will be displayed.

-The command :code:`wapt-get show tis-firebird` returns:
+The command :command:`wapt-get show tis-firebird` returns:

 .. code-block:: bash